 Two graduating seniors from Wayne Community School and two graduating seniors from Seymour Community School will each be eligible for a $1000 scholarship annually.
 These are intended to be need-based scholarships for deserving students to encourage them to continue their education.

-The 3D Scholarship is available annually to a graduating senior from Wayne Community School District.
-It is renewable for up to four years if the recipient maintains a 2.5 grade point average while pursuing their degree.
+The 3D Scholarship is available annually to a graduating senior from Wayne Community School District in the amount of $1200.

 Bungo + George Bailey Scholarship Fund